0livier/Blog/_posts/2012-07-05-be-careful-with-php-documentation.md

+---
+layout: post
+excerpt: Recent PHP versions change the way to use it and the documentation page can fool people working in 5.3 or below.
+---

 [htmlentities\(\)](http://php.net/manual/en/function.htmlentities.php) is a well known PHP function used to convert strings in a HTML-safe representation.
 Recent PHP versions change the way to use it and the documentation page can fool people working in 5.3 or below.

 # A classic escaping